What strategies do you use to acquire new clients?

 Example #3: Focus On The Consumer

 When pitching your product as a possible solution to a customer’s needs, your best bet is to address the issue from their POV.
-And that means paying extra attention to how you present the features you offer.
+That means paying extra attention to how you present the features you offer.

 Ideally, your explainer video will position the consumer as the central focus of the narrative.
-Whether you create an animated representation of the person or simply speak to them as if you were having a conversation, your ultimate goal will be to show them the full potential of your services.
+Whether you create an animated representation or speak to them as if you were having a conversation, your ultimate goal is to show the full potential of your services.

 Take a look at ClickUp’s animated explainer video.